polhenarejos/picokeys-docs/docs/picokeyapp/security.md

 # Security initialization

-This page describes the **security initialization and provisioning options** available with PicoKeyApp.
+This page describes the **security initialization and provisioning options** available with PicoKey App.

 These options are **applied once during initialization** and directly affect the security model of the authenticator.